Joint Learning of Localized Representations from Medical Images and Reports: Evaluation

 \subsection{Downstream Tasks and Experimental Setup}

-We shortly describe the downstream tasks of our evaluation framework and the experimental setup of pre-training and evaluation.
-For more details we refer to \cref{sec:experiment_details}.
+We evaluate our method on a downstream evaluation framework\cite{eval} with 18 localized tasks on chest X-rays, which we will shortly describe here.
+For more details, we refer to \cref{sec:downstream_eval_details}.

-\paragraph{Evaluation Protocols} We only use the pre-trained ResNet50 (from the image encoder) for evaluation.
-For semantic segmentation tasks we evaluate in the following settings: \begin{itemize} \item \textbf{U-Net Finetune}: Here the ResNet50 is used as backbone of a U-Net~\cite{UNet} and is finetuned jointly with all other layers. \item \textbf{U-Net Frozen}: Here the ResNet50 is used as frozen backbone of a U-Net~\cite{UNet} and only the non-backbone layers are finetuned. \item \textbf{Linear}: Here an element-wise linear layer is trained that is applied to the feature map of the frozen ResNet50, before the results are upsampled to the segmentation resolution. \end{itemize}
+\paragraph{Evaluation Protocols} We only use the pre-trained ResNet50 (from the image encoder).
+For semantic segmentation tasks we evaluate in the following settings:: \begin{enumerate*}[label=(\roman*)] \item \textbf{U-Net Finetune}: Here the ResNet50 is used as backbone of a U-Net\cite{UNet} and is finetuned jointly with all other layers, \item \textbf{U-Net Frozen}: Here the ResNet50 is used as frozen backbone of a U-Net\cite{UNet} and only the non-backbone layers are finetuned, and \item \textbf{Linear}: Here an element-wise linear layer is trained that is applied after the last feature map (before pooling) of the frozen ResNet50, before the results are upsampled to the segmentation resolution. \end{enumerate*}